oh, june

 this is the business

-of us, artists
+of us, artists,

 this is our “business correspondence”

-inform a collaborator
+inform a collaborator,

-a coworker – if you will,
+a “coworker”- if you will,

-of your passwords and process
+of your passwords and processes

 before taking those pills